zulip/zulip/docs/overview/gsoc-ideas.md

-As a data point, in Summer 2017, we had 4 students working on the React Native mobile app (1 focused primarily on visual design), 1 on the Electron Desktop app, 2 on bots/integrations, 1 on webapp visual design, 2 on our development tooling and automated testing infrastructure, and the remaining 4 on various other parts of the backend and core webapp.
+As a data point, in Summer 2017, we had 4 students working on the React Native mobile app (1 focused primarily on visual design), 1 on the Electron desktop app, 2 on bots/integrations, 1 on webapp visual design, 2 on our development tooling and automated testing infrastructure, and the remaining 4 on various other parts of the backend and core webapp.